A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 where $E = \int_{-\infty}^{\infty}\abs{\psi}^2 dn = \sqrt{\pi}\psi_0(0)^2 n_w(0)$ is the total energy which is conserved.
-The ODE as shown in Eq. \eqref{eq:nw} predicts nicely the oscillatory nature of Gaussian beam for moderate nonlinearity (with $\mathcal{N} \leq 0.5$).
-The analytical results (solid black lines) are found to be in decent agreement with full numerical simulation (red dashed line) as shown in \figref{fig:gauss_quad_nonl}(b).
-Gradual increment of power results in a strong beam compression.
-When the beam is compressed to almost a point it merely encompasses two or three waveguides and no longer be in a Gaussian shape.
-Note, under such situation the continuous approximation we considered in deriving Eq. \eqref{eq:cont_approx} is also violated.
-Such strong confinement causes the formation of Peierls-Nabarro (PN) potential barrier for localized modes in nonlinear lattices \cite{kivshar_peierls-nabarro_1993}.
-This PN potential eventually leads to the formation of a stop-band in the nonlinear WA for fields with strong amplitude and narrow widths \cite{papacharalampous_soliton_2003,lara_collision_2023} and restricts any transverse motion.
-A similar scenario is manifested in \figref{fig:gauss_quad_nonl} (c) where a strong nonlinearity ($\mathcal{N} = 0.8$) leads to a strong beam confinement that is eventually limited to the central waveguide.
-The strong confinement of the optical beam, owing to large nonlinearity, incurs a significant distortion in the Gaussian beam shape, resulting in a mismatch between variational results and full numerical data as illustrated in \figref{fig:gauss_quad_nonl} (c).
-We examine the oscillatory beam dynamics for various $\mathcal{N}$ and find that the oscillation period ($\xi_c$) reduces with increasing $\mathcal{N}$.
-We demonstrate this variation in \figref{fig:gauss_quad_nonl} (d), where our analytical prediction (black solid line) matches well with numerical results (solid red dots).
-While in the absence of nonlinearity ($\mathcal{N}=0$) in a quadratic chirped WA, the stationary solution is obtained in the form of a Gaussian beam, the same cannot be said for $\mathcal{N} \neq 0$.
-In other words, a Gaussian beam is not a natural solution (or steady state solution) under nonlinearity, rather it collapses at high nonlinearity.
-Next we seek for a stationary solution having the form $a_n(\xi) = u(n)e^{-i \beta \xi}$, and incorporating it in the DNSLE we get,
+The ODE presented in Eq. \eqref{eq:nw} effectively accounts for the oscillatory behavior of a Gaussian beam under moderate nonlinearity (with $\mathcal{N} \leq 0.5$), as evidenced by the good correspondence between analytical results (solid black lines) and full numerical simulations (red dashed line) shown in \figref{fig:gauss_quad_nonl}(b).
+An increase in power leads to significant beam compression, eventually distorting the Gaussian shape as it encompasses only a few waveguides.
+This strong confinement results in the emergence of a Peierls-Nabarro (PN) potential barrier in nonlinear lattices, which subsequently forms a stop-band for localized modes in strongly nonlinear waveguides \cite{kivshar_peierls-nabarro_1993,papacharalampous_soliton_2003,lara_collision_2023}.
+A high nonlinearity ($\mathcal{N} = 0.8$) further constrains the beam to the central waveguide, causing notable distortion of the beam shape and discrepancies between variational results and numerical data, as shown in \figref{fig:gauss_quad_nonl} (c).
+The analysis of oscillatory dynamics across various nonlinearity levels reveals a decreased oscillation period ($\xi_c$) with increasing $\mathcal{N}$, which is corroborated by the agreement between analytical predictions and numerical results in \figref{fig:gauss_quad_nonl} (d).
+While a stationary Gaussian solution exists for $\mathcal{N}=0$, the same is not true for non-zero nonlinearity, leading to beam collapse at high nonlinear levels.
+Efforts are ongoing to identify a stationary solution in the form $a_n(\xi) = u(n)e^{-i \beta \xi}$ through its incorporation into the DNSLE,